slub/ocrd_kitodo/docs/setup/preparation.md

 For practical workflows, you first have to install models for various processors on the OCR-D Controller.

-Please follow the section [Installing OCR-D Models](../modules/ocrd-controller.md#installing-ocr-d-models) of OCR-D Controller module documentation.
+Please follow the section [Installing OCR-D Models](../usage/ocrd-controller.md#installing-ocr-d-models) of OCR-D Controller usage documentation.